 When to visit

 Whichever time of year you choose to visit Portland, there’s always something new to see, do, taste and experience in The Rose City.
-Explore the changing colours of fall, the gorgeous blooms of spring, the endless festivals of winter and outdoor adventure galore of summer.
-The best time to visit Portland is in summer (June through to August) with warm, sunny days and an average temperature around 25 °C. The evenings are long, as the sun doesn’t set till around 9pm, making the long days great for hikes, taking a dip in the Willamette River and join in the Oregon Brewers Festival.
-During autumn, as the trees change colour and the weather cools, Portland’s calendar fills with cultural, wine and enjoy the culinary scene.
+Explore the changing colours of autumn, the gorgeous blooms of spring, the endless festivals of winter and outdoor adventure galore of summer.
+The best time to visit Portland is in summer (June through to August) with warm, sunny days and an average temperature around 25°C. The evenings are long, as the sun doesn’t set till around 9pm, making the long days great for hikes, taking a dip in the Willamette River and join in the Oregon Brewers Festival.
+During autumn, as the trees change colour and the weather cools, Portland’s calendar fills with cultural events, wine and culinary scene.
 Temperatures range from 18°C to 24°C.

 What is the main airport called?